 Earlier this week as I have been sitting in front of the television watching the Olympics, I made some decorative items.
 I had stuff, craft supplies, and trash all over the place and thought – there has to be a better way to bring all my crafting supplies next to the sofa in a neat and orderly way.
-I needed a craft cart of some sort.
+I needed a craft cart on wheels of some sort.

 So with that in mind, I went to Target to see what they had.

 I wanted something pretty, not just a plastic drawer cart.
 I wasn’t finding anything, until I came across these wall cube organizers for closets for $20.00.
 Inspiration struck and I happily went to the check-out with a smile on my face and a plan to create a craft cart on wheels to easily roll around my house so my supplies are easily accessible to me in whatever room I happen to be working in.

 On my way home I stopped at Goodwill to see if they had anything I could use for my cart project.
 I found this basket and silver tray.

 The cube organizer went together very easily.
 I just followed the enclosed directions.
 I found wheels at Lowe’s for a few dollars a piece and pre-drilled holes to attach them to the bottom of the cube.